-Luckily, local communities got behind them, and many have managed to not only survive, but thrive, as people look to their local area more than ever to buy things.
+Luckily, local communities have got behind them, and many have managed to survive as people look to their local area more than ever to buy things.
 And this is increasingly likely to remain a trend going forward.

 Data from the YouGov Covid-19 Tracker proves this point, with 62% of respondents saying that they will support local businesses or buy local produce post-pandemic.
 This figure has consistently superseded any other behaviours we have asked about.

 With this in mind, we got in touch with three local businesses who saw a surge in support and demand during lockdowns to hear about their experiences and if they think this love for local will continue in 2021 and beyond.

 The first business we got in touch with as part of our ‘Love for Local’ series is Strolling 4 Shoes.
 We spoke with Andrew Marshall who owns the family-run footwear retailer in Cumbria.

 How has Strolling 4 Shoes had to adapt and innovate to cope with the pandemic?

 As a non-essential retailer, Strolling 4 Shoes had to close both their retail stores in Cumbria during lockdown.
 Determined to continue trading, they had to adapt to ensure the business could stay operational.
 They initially switched focus to their online and ecommerce channels but in time also introduced a range of innovative ways to shop.
 For example, to make use of their retail space, Strolling 4 Shoes created a ‘vending machine’ in their shop window, where passers-by could identify their desired shoes through a unique number, then contact the shop to organise a free delivery and returns service.